 School Governance Constitution Regulations 2012

 The 2012 constitution regulations came into force in September 2014.
-It requires all governing bodies to be constituted under The School Governance (Constitution) (England) Regulations 2012 or School Governance (England) (Amendment) Regulations 2012.
+It requires all governing bodies to be constituted under The School Governance (Constitution) (England) Regulations 2012 or The School Governance (Constitution and Federations) (England) (Amendment) Regulations 2017 .

 The Department for Education (DfE) has revised its statutory guidance (August 2017)